-In the 2021 inspection of Deloitte LLP, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
-Our inspection was conducted in cooperation with the Canadian Public Accountability Board.
+In the 2021 inspection of SW Audit (formerly ShineWing Australia), the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+Our inspection was conducted in cooperation with the Australian Securities and Investments Commission.

-We selected for review five audits of issuers with fiscal years generally ending in 2020.
-For each issuer audit selected, we reviewed a portion of the audit.
+We selected for review one audit of an issuer.
+For the issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.